 Licence conditions to be imposed Licence condition details Retail closure period Section 11A of the Liquor Act 2007 applies to this licence.
 Liquor must not be sold by retail on the licensed premises for a continuous period of 6 hours between 04:00 AM and 10:00 AM during each consecutive period of 24 hours.
 The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence.
-Restricted trading & NYE (std) Restricted trading & NYE (std) Consumption on premises Good Friday 12:00 noon-10:00 PM Christmas Day 12:00 noon-10:00 PM December 31st Normal opening time until normal closing time or 2:00 AM on New Year's Day, whichever is the later Note Trading is allowed after midnight into the early morning of Good Friday and Christmas Day if authorised by an extended trading authorisation.
-Trading must cease at the time specified under the authorisation.
-The latest time that can be specified is 5.00 AM
+Restricted trading & NYE (except airport, catering, other public entertainment venue, vessel - std) Good Friday 12:00 noon - 10:00 PM (liquor can only be served with or ancillary to a meal in a dining area) Christmas Day 12:00 noon - 10:00 PM (liquor can only be served with or ancillary to a meal in a dining area) December 31st Normal opening time until normal closing time or 2:00 AM on New Year's Day, whichever is the later Note: Trading is also allowed at other times on Good Friday and Christmas Day if authorised by an extended trading authorisation.
+Liquor can only be served with or ancillary to a meal in a dining area after 5:00 AM on Good Friday and Christmas Day.
+Consumption on premise Consumption on premises (catering service) Good Friday Normal trading Christmas Day Normal trading December 31st or 2:00 AM on I Normal opening time until normal closing time New Year's Day, whichever is the later